zachwills/force-transient-refresh/README.md

 1. Upload `force-transient-refresh` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+## Getting Started
-3. Navigate to a page that loads transients and add `?ftr` to the URL
+1. Navigate to a page that loads transients and add `?ftr` to the URL
-4. Experience the joys of fresh transients.
+2. Experience the joys of fresh transients.

 ## Frequently Asked Questions